sshmo/snippets/ubuntu.md

     head <filename> # shows first -<number> lines tail <filename> # shows last -<number> lines

-# to all processes with detail information:
+# To view all processes with detail information:

-The state of the process (S):
-O = running on processor
-S = sleeping
-R = runnable, waiting to run
-Z = zombie, process terminated but parent not available T = process stopped

-The state of the process (STAT):
-<: The process is running at high priority.
-N: The process is running at low priority.
-L: The process has pages locked in memory.
-s: The process is a session leader.
-l: The process is multithreaded.
-+: The process is running in the foreground.

     ps -ef --forest

+    # The state of the process (S):
+    # O = running on processor
+    # S = sleeping
+    # R = runnable, waiting to run
+    # Z = zombie, process terminated but parent not available
+    # T = process stopped

     ps l --forest

+    # The state of the process (STAT):
+    # <: The process is running at high priority.
+    # N: The process is running at low priority.
+    # L: The process has pages locked in memory.
+    # s: The process is a session leader.
+    # l: The process is multithreaded.
+    # +: The process is running in the foreground.